erodola/Alg-s2-2020/README.md

 ### News

-- **23/03/2020:** The recorded lecture for March 24th is now online.
-Note that you can **turn on the subtitles** in Youtube to get a decent script, if you think you need it.
+- **25/03/2020:** The recorded lecture for March 26th is now online.
+Note that you can turn on the subtitles in Youtube to get a decent script, if you think you need it.
 All questions on the lecture topics will be answered via email.

 ### Logistics